Written by Edge Business Solutions

 An offer is a promise of value tailored to a specific target audience.
+It’s the thing that opens the conversation with a prospective client.
+It’s what makes prospective clients interested in talking to you.

 Long gone are the days (if they ever existed) where you can just say “I’m a strategy consultant” or “I run Facebook ads” and clients just go “You don’t say!
 Welcome and please come in, good Sir!
 Would $1,000 a day be a good rate for you?”